2006 United States House of Representatives elections in Kentucky: District 3

 Incumbent Anne Northup (R) had been a target for the Democrats since her election in 1996; in 2004 and 2000, John Kerry and Al Gore both won her Louisville-centered congressional district by two percent, and Bill Clinton won the district by double-digit margins during the 1990s.
 While Northup had generally run close races, she won 60% of the vote in the 2004 election.
 Redistricting after the 2000 census added a few more suburban Republicans to the district, according to Congressional Quarterly.
 The Democratic candidate was John Yarmuth, the founder of local free publication LEO.
 In spite of Northup's electoral success, excellent constituent services, and popularity among blue-collar voters in southern Louisville, Democrats saw this race as winnable, calling attention to Northup's 91% lockstep voting record with an unpopular President Bush.
 Northup led in most polls until October, when Yarmuth began to gain.
 By election night, the race had become highly competitive.
 House Majority Leader John Boehner referred to Northup as the Republicans' "canary in the coal mine", meaning that her fortunes would portend the outcome of House elections nationwide.
 This proved to be a correct assessment, as on election night, Yarmuth defeated Northup and Republicans lost control of the House.
+Yarmuth was re-elected in 2008 in a rematch with Northup.